davgab7/Sockets-II/README.md

 ## Implementation Idea

-I used Python multithreading to achieve the desired reult for the program.
+I used Python multithreading to achieve the desired results for the program.
 To achieve a maximum of 3 clients connected at the same time, I keep track of the number of threades created, if the cpaacity exceeds 3 then a new client will not be able to connect until one of the previous clinets dissconnects.The Server will not crash but will display a thread overload message and send it to the client as well.
 It will ulimtaley refuse connection to the client.

 I named all the functions and variable appropriately so it should be very easy to follow the implementation logic